 Holiday Mismatch is a delightful holiday tale told without any time jumping plot devices, with a perfect cast of actors, good writing and directing, and some lovely production design of the idealized small town America that just fills the viewer with the Christmas spirit.
 The romance is fun to watch develop, but it’s even more wonderful to see Broderick and Rhea back on screen together.
 Definitely one to watch this holiday season.

-Holiday Mismatch has a run time of 1 hour 24 minutes, and is rated TV-G. The film is available On Demand and is streaming on Peacock.
+Holiday Mismatch has a run time of 1 hour 24 minutes, and is rated TV-G. The film is streaming on Hallmark+.

 Preview – Holiday Mismatch